 Lead researcher Andrew Young examined data on average traffic fatalities over a period of 23 years.
 He used two models to assess the impact of cannabis reform on traffic accidents including regression analysis and a difference-in-difference model.

+The United States sees an average of more than 5,891,000 motor vehicle accidents a year.
+There were 738 total motor vehicle traffic fatalities in 2017 alone in tire-related crashes.
 Regression analysis is a statistical method that lets you examine the relationship between two or more variables and how they influence each other.
 The difference-in-difference model is considered a controlled before-and-after study.

 Young first conducted a regression analysis on the traffic accident data, which showed no evidence that state legalization efforts had caused an increase or decrease in traffic fatalities.

 After conducting the regression analysis, Young used a difference-in-difference model.
 He compared the traffic fatality rates in legal cannabis states and control states over the course of eight years starting five years before the states had legalized marijuana.
 There were no concrete trends found in the analysis.

 Arizona, where medical cannabis is legal, the average number of traffic fatalities were similar to those in South Dakota and Wyoming where cannabis is prohibited in all forms.
 And although the traffic fatality rate was higher in Colorado in 2001 compared to Georgia and Iowa, the trend leveled out by 2003.

 The number of traffic fatalities also dropped in Washington, D.C. after the City Council approved medical cannabis in 2010.
 The district’s car accident ratings were lower than in Utah or Virginia, which both prohibit cannabis and marijuana at the time.
 Utah voters later approved of medical cannabis in November 2018.